nf-core/funcscan/docs/usage.md

 To supply the database directories to the pipeline:

-1. Install antiSMASH from [bioconda](https://bioconda.github.io/recipes/antismash-lite/README.html) (To ensure database compatibility, please use the same version as is used in your nf-core/funcscan release - check version in file `<pipeline_installation>/<path>/funcscan/modules/nf-core/amrfinderplus/run/environment.yml`)
+1. Install antiSMASH from [bioconda](https://bioconda.github.io/recipes/antismash-lite/README.html).
+To ensure database compatibility, please use the same version as is used in your nf-core/funcscan release (check version in file `<pipeline_installation>/<path>/funcscan/modules/nf-core/antismash/antismashlite/environment.yml`).

 ```bash
 conda create -n antismash-lite -c bioconda antismash-lite
 conda activate antismash-lite
 ```

-2. Run the following command `download-antismash-databases`.
+2. Run the command `download-antismash-databases`.
 Use `--database-dir` to specify a new location.
 3. You can then supply the paths to the resulting databases and the whole installation directory with:

 ```bash